-4. Division of the House ("As many as are in favor of the motion will please assemble to the right side of the moderator's podium and as many as are opposed to the motion will now please assemble to the left side of the moderator's podium.")
+Division of the House

+("As many as are in favor of the motion will please assemble to the right side of the moderator's podium and as many as are opposed to the motion will now please assemble to the left side of the moderator's podium.")
 Where a count is then to be made by tellers: "You will pass between tellers of the election as they may direct you and return to your seats after you have been counted [or, when I so instruct you]."
 Or other appropriate direction may be given.

 Of the first four types of votes, this one is the most decisive and is probably quicker than a written ballot vote.
 It is important for the moderator to establish controls for the ends of the two lines, to frustrate attempts at voting twice.
-The tellers report their counts to the moderator who announces the out come and then the voters return to their seats if they have not been asked to do so promptly after voting.
+The tellers report their counts to the moderator who announces the outcome and then the voters return to their seats if they have not been asked to do so promptly after voting.
 If secrecy is an issue (it will be when feelings are running high), then all other forms of voting should probably be ignored and a written ballot should be taken from the first.
 Some moderators would caution that a physical division of the house can itself emotionally divide the house: where there is any potential for feelings to run high, it may be better to bypass this method and use written ballots.

+Written Ballot

-5. Written Ballot (whether used by vote, by unanimous consent, or because required by law for selectman and school committee) "Voting will be conducted by written ballot.
-Each voter will receive and return one ballot only, whether marked or unmarked, a nd will if voting write the name of the person of the voter's choice on the ballot" [or, "will check the appropriate box, yea or nay, on the question"].)
-Where plain pieces of paper are used even for voting on questions (discussed below), the moderator ins tructs voters to write "Yes" or "No" on the ballot.
+("Voting will be conducted by written ballot.
+Each voter will receive and return one ballot only, whether marked or unmarked, and will, if voting, write the name of the person of the voter's choice on the ballot" [or, "will check the appropriate box, yea or nay, on the question"].)

+Where plain pieces of paper are used even for voting on questions (discussed below), the moderator instructs voters to write "Yes" or "No" on the ballot.